ShinjukuZhu/ianvs/docs/proposals/algorithms/single-task-learning/Personalized LLM Agent based on KubeEdge-Ianvs Cloud-Edge Collaboration.md

 1. Set ***Agent #1*** to ***Scene #3***: Data source does not match;
 2. Place ***Agent #3*** in ***Scene #2***: A task planning error occurred.

+This project presents three scenarios, which are audio task, human posture classification task and face and object recognition task.
 ## 3.2 DataSet

 ### 3.2.1 Q2A Task-plan Dataset